-We generate revenues from technology development, product sales, commercial product development and licensing activities.
+We generate revenues from technology development, product sales and commercial product development and licensing activities.
 We derive Technology Development segment revenues from providing research and development services to third parties, including government entities, academic institutions and corporations, and from achieving milestones established by some of these contracts and in collaboration agreements.
 In general, we complete contracted research over periods ranging from six months to three years, and recognize these revenues over the life of the contract as costs are incurred or upon the achievement of certain milestones built into the contracts.
-Our Technology Development segment revenues represented approximately 61% and 70% of our total revenues for the three months ended September 30, 2012 and 2011, respectively, and 65% and 63% of our total revenues for the nine months ended September 30, 2012 and 2011, respectively.
+Our Technology Development segment revenues represented approximately 55% and 54% of our total revenues for the three months ended September 30, 2013 and 2012, respectively, and approximately 53% and 57% for the nine months ended September 30, 2013 and 2012, respectively.

-Our Products and Licensing segment revenues reflect amounts that we receive from sales of our products or development of products for third parties, as well as fees paid to us in connection with licenses or sublicenses of certain patents and other intellectual property, and represented approximately 39% and 30% of our total revenues for the three months ended September 30, 2012 and 2011, respectively, and 35% and 37% of our total revenues for the nine months ended September 30, 2012 and 2011, respectively.
+Our Product and License segment revenues reflect amounts that we receive from sales of our products or development of products for third parties, as well as fees paid to us in connection with licenses or sublicenses of certain patents and other intellectual property, and represented approximately 45% and 46% of our total revenues for the three months ended September 30, 2013 and 2012, respectively, and approximately 47% and 43% for the nine months ended September 30, 2013 and 2012, respectively.